AngleProtocol/angle-docs/new-module/vaults/README.md

 It's important to keep in mind that these debt-based models similar to Maker rely heavily on [liquidations](/new-module/vaults/liquidations.md) to remain robust and collateralized.
 If the amounts to liquidate are too small, the profit made by liquidators could be too low so that it doesn't even cover gas cost, and is not profitable anymore.
 In that case, the protocol would be left holding under-collateralized positions.

+### Keepers & oracle

+#### Keepers

+Angle borrowing module only relies on two types of keepers: liquidators, which erase risky positions and are key to the health of the system, and keepers to push the surplus stored in the module Treasury to the protocol.

+#### Oracle

+Angle borrowing module uses Chainlink price feeds, and may sometimes also rely on on-chain data.
+For the case of WStETH for example, the protocol needs to call some functions of the StETH contract besides the Chainlink feeds to get the EUR price of WStETH.

 ## Next

-The next sections will dive in more details into some aspects of the vaults, such as fees, liquidations, the whitelisting of specific addresses, and token reactors.
+The next sections will dive in more details into some aspects of the vaults, such as [fees](/new-module/vaults/fees.md), [liquidations](/new-module/vaults/liquidations.md), the [whitelisting](/new-module/vaults/whitelisting-and-volatile-assets.md) of specific addresses, and [token reactors](/new-module/vaults/token-reactor.md).